 Information in this document is subject to change without notice and does not represent a commitment on the part of Grass Valley.

-Warranty information is available in the Support section of the Grass Valley Web site (www.grassvalley.com).
+Warranty information is available from the Legal Terms and Conditions section of Grass Valley's website (www.grassvalley.com).

 The SDHC Logo is a trademark of SD-3C, LLC.